Original air date: September 30, 1991

-- Shout-Out to Shakespeare: Brought up when the bridge crew is discussing how the Tamarian language works, and Counselor Troi suggests "Juliet on her balcony" as an analogous example of a metaphor people would recognize the underlying meaning of; humans would realise that this reference was intended to suggest a romantic encounter, but without knowing who Juliet was or what she was doing on the balcony it doesn't make sense to an outsider.
+- Shout-Out to Shakespeare: Brought up when the bridge crew is discussing how the Tamarian language works, and Counselor Troi suggests "Juliet on her balcony" as an analogous example; humans would generally know the underlying story of who Juliet was and what she was doing on the balcony, and thus realise that this reference was intended to suggest a romantic encounter, but it wouldn't make sense to an outsider who lacked that context.

 - Strange-Syntax Speaker: The Tamarians are an entire civilization of these.
 Forget subject-verb-object in any order, the language consists almost exclusively of "proper noun, prepositional phrase."